Introduction – to Andre Dubus III

 Dear Ms Peters,

 I type this with a latte to hand here on one of the National’s high outside balconies.
-Moments ago the courteous Dominic at the stage door sent me to you through this portal.
+Moments ago the courteous Dominic at the stage door sent me to you through this magical portal.

 I’m a teacher and writer, and since 1995 I’ve brought 350 college students from a hamlet north of Boston (USA) here to London to see shows at the NT.
 Our tally of seen shows exceeds 100.
-Yesterday we added Angels in America to the list.
+Yesterday we added Angels in America to the list—

 —a production we will never quite get over.
 Neither will forget the opening of The Bacchae, or the final moment of Iphigenia at Aulis.
-A hundred-hundred moments that lived first for us in the ripple seats live in us yet, and have livened how we do theatre, how we teach writing, in our small liberal arts school.
+A hundred-hundred moments that lived first for us in the Lyttleton’s ripple seats live in us yet, and have livened how we do theatre, how we teach writing, in our small liberal arts school.

 We cherish the sweet, savvy tour guides who’ve shown us backstage and front, mentioning the reason for the seat color in the Olivier.
-We remember jazz on the concert pitch, and the green AstroTurf (as we call it) of Watch This Space, and the bracing shows (with Chiwetel Ejiofor & Andrew Lincoln) in the Lyttelton foyers.
+We remember jazz on the concert pitch, and the green AstroTurf (as we call it) of Watch This Space, and the bracing shows (with Chiwetel Ejiofor & Andrew Lincoln) in the Lyttelton foyers—

 —and the hours we spent kindling with other lovers like us in and around your concrete crucible of lifetimes.

-All of this to say: your address is our favorite on earth, and your commitments have improved our days.
+All of this to say: your address is our very favorite on earth, and your commitments have improved our days.

 In another year or so I expect to be granted a sabbatical from teaching playwriting and poetry.
 I have no greater wish than to find my way back to your address, for some shorter or longer period.
 There is no place I’d rather be.

 Could I volunteer whatever I have for any need or purpose of yours?
 Requiring no pay, only a backstage pass to satisfy Dominic, I could write toward a “Making Of” account, like those on Humble Boy and Bacchae that I give my students.
 Or perhaps I can assist in useful ways with your growing online archive, a resource I access often.
 Or sign me up as a tour guide, and pay me nothing to enrich as I’ve been.
 Do you need a diarist?
 An assistant to a dramaturg?
 Someone to make copies or phone calls for the New Work Department, or set out chairs and water for Al Senter-and-guest?
-Or even a fellow to field oddball offers like this one?
+Or even a scrivener to reply to oddball offers like this one?

 If so, I’m your man.